Skip to content

 Conclusion:

-In this guide, we have discussed exception handling in PHP and how it can be used to handle errors effectively.
-We have also shown how to restore the previous exception handler using the set_exception_handler() function.
-With proper error handling, you can make your PHP scripts more robust and secure.
+In this guide, we have discussed the restore_exception_handler() function in PHP and how it can be used to revert to a previous exception handler effectively.
+By properly managing exception handlers, you can make your PHP scripts more robust and maintainable.
 We hope that this guide has been helpful, and if you have any questions or comments, please feel free to leave them below.

 Diagram: